paulo-coronado/CloudFinder/README.md

 4. Manipulate and update services data based on recurrent changes, commit the updates and push them to GitHub;
 5. Create a Pull Request describing with a title and a quick summary of your changes;
 6. Wait for a couple of days, and if the data are approved by the website administrators, the official website will be updated;
-7. Thank you for joining Versus team, you are now, officially, a contributor! :clap::trophy::rainbow:
+7. Thank you for joining Cloud Finder team, you are now, officially, a contributor! :clap::trophy::rainbow:

 ## What's included